|

 different functional domains by inpainting a DNA-binding

-a target protein by inverting the Seq2Contact model, and
+to a target protein by inverting the Seq2Contact model,

 Riddhiman Dhar